iamsachin-03/theculturedhuman/blueprint.md

 *   **Authentication (`auth.js`):** A robust authentication system using Firebase Email Link (passwordless) sign-in.
 It correctly handles user sessions and custom claims (like admin status) via an `authReady` promise, which acts as a single source of truth for the user's authentication state.
 The flow involves sending a secure link to the user's email, which they click to sign in.
 *   **Proverbs Page (`proverbs.js`):** A feature displaying Bihari proverbs, with an admin-only form to add new ones.
 This feature now works correctly by waiting for the `authReady` signal.

-## Current Plan: Build the Bazaar Page
+## Current Plan: Build the Proverbs Page

-*   **Goal:** Create the `bazaar.html` page, a visually rich gallery of traditional Bihari crafts.
+*   **Goal:** Create the `proverbs.html` page, which will display a collection of Bihari proverbs.
+It will also include a form that is only visible to admins, allowing them to add new proverbs to the collection.
 *   **Features:**
     *   A hero section with a relevant background image and an inspiring title.
-    *   A responsive grid of "product cards," each featuring a high-quality image, a title, and a brief description of a specific Bihari craft (e.g., Madhubani paintings, Sujini embroidery).
+    *   A responsive grid or list to display the proverbs.
+    *   An admin-only form to add new proverbs, which will be stored in Firestore.
     *   The page will be styled to match the rest of the site, using the existing `style.css` and the project's design language.